bitcoin-api/bitcoin-api/README.md

 ## Glossary
-* **Token Endpoint:** an API endpoint that requires a token set in the request headers in order to authorize the request.
+* **Token Endpoint:** an API endpoint that requires a token set in the request header in order to authorize the request.

 * **API:** an application programming interface (API), in the context of Bitcoin-Api,